 Your first and most significant opportunity to persuade them to become involved comes during your kickoff meeting.
-A well-planned presentation needs to include your purpose, sales goal as well as a concise explanation of the selling process.
+A well-planned presentation needs to include your purpose, sales goal, and a concise explanation of the selling process.

-Your students should feel a part of the purpose and become fully convinced that it’s going to help them succeed as a group member.
+Your students should feel a part of the purpose and become convinced that it will help them succeed as group members.
 They also need a sales benchmark to hit.
 How much are you expecting them to accomplish?
-If you want them to just go out and collect orders and money with no target to aim for, you probably shouldn’t expect very much in return.
+If you want them to go out and collect orders and money with no target to aim for, you probably shouldn’t expect very much in return.
 On the other hand, a specific goal gives them a sense of accomplishment once they’ve reached it.

-Will your students fully understand the process and what types of questions can you anticipate them asking?
-High school students tend not to raise their hand, so your presentation will need to be well thought out and clear.
-Regardless, check in for understanding by asking questions that you feel they’ll need to know the answers to.
+Will your students fully understand the process, and what questions can you anticipate them asking?
+High school students tend not to raise their hands, so your presentation must be well thought out and clear.
+Regardless, check-in for understanding by asking questions to which you feel they’ll need to know the answers.

 Yet these things only cover the basics.
 Your students will need more if you expect them to thrive.
-Here are 3 high school fundraiser tools that you should add to your campaign if you really want your students to reach and exceed your goals.
+Here are three high school fundraiser tools that you should add to your campaign if you want your students to reach and exceed your goals.

 1. Prospect Lists Provide a Compass

-In the same way that it’ll be hard to motivate your students without a fundraising purpose, if you simply tell them to go out and sell, many of them will struggle.
-That’s why you need to also incorporate a prospect brainstorming exercise into your kickoff meeting.
+In the same way that it’ll be hard to motivate your students without a fundraising purpose, many of them will struggle if you tell them to go out and sell.
+You must also incorporate a prospect brainstorming exercise into your kickoff meeting.

-High school students have a better chance at succeeding if they already know and feel comfortable with the people that they plan to approach.
-Like with anything else, you need to help them create a sales plan.
+High school students have a better chance of succeeding if they already know and feel comfortable with the people they plan to approach.
+Like anything else, you need to help them create a sales plan.
 This can be done by having them right down a list of names of people that they believe will support your organization.
-Examples might include people that they know through their church, their parents’ friends or other family acquaintances.
+Examples might include people they know through their church, their parent’s friends, or other acquaintances.

-Starting off with a prospect list in hand not only gives them needed confidence, but it also allows them to track their own progress as they move through the contacts.
+Starting with a prospect list in hand gives them needed confidence and allows them to track their progress as they move through the contacts.

-Most importantly, arming your students with prospect lists helps establish needed momentum that ultimately determines your overall success.
+Most importantly, arming your students with prospect lists helps establish the needed momentum to determine your overall success.